Investments and Stewardship

 United Way invests in Fort Bend County in several different ways:

-- Affiliate Agency Investments – United Way currently invests $1,919,106 in over 9 agencies providing 16 programs in Fort Bend County.
+- Affiliate Agency Investments – United Way currently invests in several agencies and programs in Fort Bend County.
 These agencies undergo an intensive organizational and program review to ensure quality services are delivered, meeting United Way's stringent stewardship review.

 - United Way Fort Bend Center – United Way invests in the Fort Bend Center to provide one-stop health and human services in Fort Bend County.
 The facility serves as a service hub and also features a conference center for nonprofit use.

-- Special Initiative Grants - In order to respond to emerging and unmet needs in our community, United Way invests over $207,500 in special grants that respond through:
+- Special Initiative Grants - In order to respond to emerging and unmet needs in our community, United Way invests in special grants that respond through:

 - United Way Transportation Initiative promotes accessibility to needed services by persons who are disabled, the elderly and those with limited incomes in Fort Bend County through the distribution of gas cards and vouchers.